LayerZero-Labs/devtools/.changeset/heavy-tigers-bow.md

 "@layerzerolabs/toolbox-hardhat": patch
 ---

-Check for LZ_DefaultReceiveLibUnavailable on EndpointV2 when configuring receive libraries
+Check for LZ_DefaultReceiveLibUnavailable/LZ_DefaultSendLibUnavailable on EndpointV2 when receive libraries